that-recsys-lab/CLXR-an/README.md

 To use this code, follow these steps:
 * You do not need to create any data; the datasets are already placed in their respective folders.
+* You dont need to train the recommendation model.

+Just run one of these followings notebook:
 There are four notebooks named:

 "CLXR-joint_training.ipynb"